from sklearn.preprocessing import StandardScaler

 14.5 Q&A: Which models benefit from standardization?

-Feature standardization tends to be useful any time a model considers the distance between features, such as K-Nearest Neighbors and Support Vector Machines.
+Feature standardization tends to be useful with any model that considers the distance between features, such as K-Nearest Neighbors and Support Vector Machines.

-Feature standardization also tends to be useful for any models that incorporate regularization, such as a linear regression or logistic regression model with an L1 or L2 penalty, though we saw earlier in the chapter that this doesn’t apply to all solvers.
+It also tends to be useful with any models that incorporate regularization, such as linear or logistic regression with an L1 or L2 penalty, though we saw earlier in the chapter that this doesn’t apply to all solvers.

 Notably, feature standardization will not benefit any tree-based models such as random forests.